PaulReaver/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A good old 2-player game of Tic-Tac-Toe.
+This was created as part of The Odin Project curriculum

 ## Motivation
 This project was created to: